awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 To access on\-premises instances or virtual machines \(VMs\), the role your AWS account needs is an IAM service role for a hybrid environment\.
 For information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.

 An Automation workflow can be initiated under the context of a service role \(or assume role\)\.
 This allows the service to perform actions on your behalf\.
-If you do not specify an assume role, Automation uses the context of the user who invoked the execution\.
+If you don't specify an assume role, Automation uses the context of the user who invoked the execution\.
 However, certain situations require that you specify a service role for Automation\.
 For more information, see [Configuring a service role \(assume role\) access for automations](automation-setup.md#automation-setup-configure-role)\.

 ### AWS managed policies for AWS Systems Manager<a name="managed-policies"></a>